DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/Write It For Me.md

 - content multiplier

 ---
 Write It For Me (WIFM) is an automated content authoring assistant.
 It helps practices quickly and effortlessly generate content for their Photo Galleries without touching their keyboard.
+Write It For Me: the perfect cure for writer's block!

 When Write It For Me is run, our proprietary content creation tools will take data points from the patient, procedure, and practitioner information you've added and automatically generate a Headline and Description for the Gallery.
 [Click here](https://doctorlogic.wistia.com/medias/4097tduhqi "WIFM Demo") to watch a demo video of Write It For Me.

 ![](/uploads/wifm-1.png)